zeek/zeek-docs/scripts/policy/frameworks/management/agent/api.zeek.rst

    :zeek:see:`Management::Agent::API::deploy_response` event.  event.

-   :reqid: a request identifier string, echoed in the response event.
+   :param reqid: a request identifier string, echoed in the response event.

-   :config: a :zeek:see:`Management::Configuration` record describing the
+   :param config: a :zeek:see:`Management::Configuration` record describing the
        cluster topology.
 This contains the full topology, not just the part pertaining to this instance: the cluster framework requires full cluster visibility to establish needed peerings.

-   :force: whether to re-deploy (i.e., restart its Zeek cluster nodes)
+   :param force: whether to re-deploy (i.e., restart its Zeek cluster nodes)
        when the agent already runs this configuration.
 This relies on the config ID to determine config equality.